Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: Introduction

 \section{Introduction}

-We characterize Nash equilibria for competitive mean-field games of investment and hedging in incomplete markets, where any agent aims to maximize her relative utility in comparison with the mean-field (e.g.\ industry-wide) average within a large population.
+We characterize Nash equilibria for mean-field games (MFGs) of investment and hedging in incomplete markets, where each agent aims to maximize her relative utility in comparison with the mean-field (e.g., industry-wide) average within a large population.
 Idiosyncratic noise is given by integer-valued random measures, while common noise is described by both integer-valued random measures and Brownian motions.
 This brings together the two topical themes of mean-field games with jumps and the problem of competitive portfolio optimization for combined hedging and investment with relative exponential utility preferences.
-We provide three mathematical contributions.
-The first is a new formulation of common and idiosyncratic noise by integer-valued random measures (see \Cref{subsec:KeyAss}), which are a generalization of Poisson-random measures.
-The second contribution is an approach to establish (in \Cref{lemma:MFGgleichMFG3}) a one-to-one relation between the mean-field portfolio game of \textit{both} hedging and investment and another equivalent game that is formulated with respect to a suitable martingale measure.
-Among other things, this circumvents the need for a so-called weak interaction condition and also motivates our characterization of the mean-field equilibrium (MFE) by two equations (instead of only one, as usual in the literature).
-Our third contribution is a complete MFE characterization by the unique solution to a certain system of a McKean-Vlasov jump-forward-backward stochastic differential equation (JFBSDE) and an additional backward stochastic differential equation with jumps (JBSDE), see \Cref{theorem:mainTheorem}.